 I thought all physical therapy treatments were the same.
 Aren’t you required to follow the physician’s prescription?

 Physical therapists are extensively trained in evaluative procedures which lead to a physical therapy diagnosis and appropriate intervention.
-It is incumbent on the physical therapist set up a program that will effectuate a rapid resolution.
-No two patients' programs are the same.
+It is incumbent for the physical therapist to set up a program that will effectuate a rapid resolution.
+No two patients’ programs are the same.
 Each program is set up to address specific issues as identified in the evaluation and therefore leads to a quicker recovery.
 This also would include patient education to prevent recurrence.
-Physical therapists are not required to have a physician's prescription in the state of NJ and must develop their own treatment plan based on their evaluative findings.
+Physical therapists are not required to have a physician’s prescription in the state of NJ and must develop their own treatment plan based on their evaluative findings.

 When a patient is first evaluated, their job duties are extensively discussed with the patient as well as anticipated return to work goals.
 Right from the very first day we are directing our care at return to full function or modifying the work environment so that the patient can return to work as soon as possible.
 To that end, we work extensively with work simulation and conditioning activities in order to prepare the patient for his or her return to work.
 Additionally, we work closely coordinating with any case managers assigned to the patient’s case to be sure all aspects of the patient’s care are covered.

 Do you provide Work Hardening and perform Functional Capacity Evaluations (FCE’s)?

 Although work related goals and work simulation are always included in the care of our patients, for those needing more extensive preparation for return to work, Work Hardening is available.
 In these programs patients spend longer periods in therapy working on higher repetitions of various work related tasks in order to transition to their previous job duties.